Command-line interface (CLI)

 Manage nodes (generic commands for any node kind).

-wwkg node list— List all nodes (hosts and gateways).wwkg host status,wwkg gateway status,wwkg custody status— Show daemon profile for the host, gateway, or custodian process (use the global--jsonflag forNodeProfileJSON).wwkg node version— Show the running node’s version.wwkg node destroy [--purge]— Destroy a node’s local data.wwkg node rename <name>— Set a node’s human-readable name.wwkg host default <prefix>— Set the default host by ID or unique prefix.
+wwkg node list— List all nodes (hosts and gateways).wwkg node host status,wwkg node gateway status,wwkg node custody status— Show daemon profile for the host, gateway, or custodian process (use the global--jsonflag forNodeProfileJSON).wwkg --node <name-or-id> system version— Show CLI version plus the selected node’s version, Node ID, and host workspace details.wwkg node destroy [--purge]— Destroy a node’s local data.wwkg node rename <name>— Set a node’s human-readable name.wwkg node host use <prefix>— Set the host used when socket discovery is unavailable.

 Workspace